Create and edit rules

 Learn more about the anatomy of a rule…

 - Process — The process for which the rule is created or Any Process if the rule should match all processes.
 Type in the name of an application or Unix command and Little Snitch Configuration automatically figures out the full path.
-Click the menu button to choose the process interactively.
+Click on the disclosure triangle in the application icon to choose the process interactively.

 - Process Owner — Rules can be limited to match only processes launched by a particular user or the system itself.
 Choose Me to match your own processes only, System to match processes created by the system and Anyone to match processes regardless of the owner.
 This last option is only available if Allow Global Rule Editing is enabled under Preferences > Security.
 See the process owner rule property for details.